vmware-archive/gp-r/HomePage.md

 ## <a name="pivotalr_demo"/> Demo

 We have put together a [video demo](http://www.youtube.com/watch?v=6cmyRCMY6j0) of the debut release of PivotalR.
 We also provide the [deck](https://github.com/wjjung317/gp-r/blob/master/docs/PivotalR_Demo.pptx), [code](https://github.com/wjjung317/gp-r/blob/master/src/R/PivotalR_Demo.R), and [data](https://drive.google.com/file/d/0B76GEdSVCa8NUlZhQnFBaGgyTk0/view?usp=sharing) used in the demo.
-Note that the demo intends to highlight a selection of functionality in PivotalR - we encourage you to check out the [documentation](http://cran.r-project.org/web/packages/PivotalR/PivotalR.pdf) to explore more of its features.
+Note that the demo intends to highlight a selection of functionality in PivotalR - we encourage you to check out the [documentation](http://cran.r-project.org/web/packages/PivotalR/PivotalR.pdf) and this [paper](https://journal.r-project.org/archive/2014-1/qian.pdf) published in the R Journal to explore more of its features.

 ## <a name="pivotalr_install"/> Download & Installation